Kodaira dimension of fibrations over abelian varieties

 Item (2) recovers (and strengthens) in particular \cite[Corollary 3.1]{PS2}, stating that if $f$ is smooth, then $\dim X - \kappa (X) \ge \dim A$.
 As for the proof, thanks to the structure of effective divisors on abelian varieties, item (1) is in fact a consequence of (2).
 On the other hand, Iitaka's $C_{n,m}$ conjecture on the subadditivity of the Kodaira dimension is known for algebraic fiber spaces over abelian varieties by \cite{CP} (see also \cite{HPS}), giving $\kappa (X) \ge \kappa (F)$ for any such.
-Thus the key point is the last statement in (2), for which we employ techniques from \cite{LPS} regarding the Chen-Jiang decomposition, as well as a hyperbolicity-type result from \cite{PS3}.
+Thus, up to some technicalities regarding the log Kodaira dimension, the key point is the last statement in (2), for which we employ techniques from \cite{LPS} regarding the Chen-Jiang decomposition, as well as a hyperbolicity-type result from \cite{PS3}.
 We prove in fact a stronger statement:

 \begin{intro-theorem} Let $f \colon X \to A$ be a surjective morphism from a smooth projective variety to an abelian variety.
 Assume that $f$ is smooth away from a closed set of codimension at least $2$ in $A$, and denote its general fiber by $F$.
 Then for every $m\ge 1$ we have